 Simple Tzatziki Sauce

-- Grate the cucumber and place in a sieve over a bowl.
+- Place grated cucumber in a sieve over a bowl.
 Sprinkle with salt.
 Let stand for a minimum of 15 minutes and up to an hour.
 Squeeze out any excess water.

 - In a medium bowl combine the drained cucumber with yogurt, dill, garlic, lemon juice, salt and pepper to taste.
 Stir together.
 This sauce keeps in the fridge for one week.